eshack94/FAQ/backups/RetroArch/Lakka/README.md

 Add command to the bash script file: `  /storage/.config/autostart.sh  ` .

 If file does not exist:
-* it can be created using `  nano /storage/.config/autostart.sh  `
+* create it using `  nano /storage/.config/autostart.sh  `
 * first line: `  #!/bin/sh  `
 * second line goes the *custom* command
 * file is saved by pressing **Ctrl+X** while still in **nano**